MichaIng/DietPi-Docs/docs/software/webserver_stack.md

 ## LASP web stack

-LASP is a variation of the popular open source [LAMP web stack](#lamp-web-stack), providing SQLite instead of MariaDb.
+LASP is a variation of the popular open source [LAMP web stack](#lamp-web-stack), providing SQLite instead of MariaDB.

 SQLite is an embedded relational database engine.
 The documentation calls it _a self-contained, serverless, zero-configuration and transactional SQL database engine_.
 It is very popular and there are hundreds of millions copies worldwide in use today.
 Together with Apache2 and PHP could be a good candidate for single board computer.